FIFA Seattle 2025 and 2026

 Ticket Price Drops Due to Low Demand

-FIFA has implemented dramatic price cuts, sometimes by as much as half, after poor initial sales5.
+FIFA had implemented dramatic price cuts, sometimes by as much as half, after poor initial sales5.
 In Miami, students were offered five tickets for $20 (effectively $4 per ticket) to see Lionel Messi play34.
 Seattle Sounders fans have reportedly received offers for free tickets3.

-Seattle Sounders FC vs Paris Saint-Germain (June 23, 12:00 PM PT) is likely the most popular match scheduled for Seattle8.
+Seattle Sounders FC vs Paris Saint-Germain (June 23, 12:00 PM PT) was the most popular match scheduled for Seattle8.
 This match features the hometown Sounders against the French powerhouse PSG, a 12-time Ligue 1 champion that qualified based on its UEFA ranking over the past four years8.
 PSG’s star power and global recognition, combined with the Sounders’ local fanbase, makes this the highest-profile matchup in Seattle.

 ICE Enforcement Impact on Attendance